conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ```

 # Your client to Gateway security
-You have several options when connecting clients to Gateway.
+You have several options when connecting clients to Gateway depending on your security requirements or design requirements.

+If you are connecting to Gateway in Passthrough mode, or multitenancy mode (with virtual clusters) will provide different options.
-Passthrough security passes the existing credentials straight through to the backing cluster with no further checks.
-This is likely what you will use out of the box.
+**Passthrough** security passes the existing Kafka credentials of the client straight through to the backing cluster with no further checks.
+This is great to use out of the box, or if you do not need virtual clusters.

-As you start to explore more of Gateway you may want to connect to a virtual cluster where we support the following security mechanisms, note these don't have to match that between Gateway and the backing Kafka.
+**Multi-tenancy** or virtual cluster mode.
+Depending on your design requirements, you may want clients to connect to a virtual cluster on Gateway.

 Depending which mode you are in, Passthrough or Multi-tenancy (virtual clusters) , different security options are supported.
+Note these don't have to match that between Gateway and the backing Kafka, you could have simpler security for clients to Gateway and a more advanced method from Gateway to Kafka if you wished.

 ## Passthrough security